I hope you all are adjusting back to reality?

 There are many reasons why black people are disproportionately affected ranging from the origins of HIV to present day racial disparities.
 HIV’s origins can be traced to colonial practices in Africa, where it is thought that locals fleeing forced labour in colonial regimes may have caught the disease whilst hunting in the forest.3 Further transmission may have occurred through medical programs using unsterilised needles for locals in colonial times.3 Spread further across the globe may have been due to an increase in international travel and globalization.
 Regardless of its origins, it remains a huge issue within the black community because it is closely linked to things like poverty, abusive relationships, polygamy, substance misuse, poor health literacy, stigma and discrimination.

-It was the starkening realisation of the history and impact this disease has had on millions that led to me my initial interest in HIV.
+It was the starkening realisation of the history and impact this disease has had on millions that led to my initial interest in HIV.
 It subsequently led to the establishment of an NGO in which I utilise my passion for sports as a health and social empowerment tool.
-These experiences, together with the challenges I’ve faced career wise has led me to establish a pharmacy that caters for the unique needs of people living with HIV.
+These experiences, together with the challenges I’ve faced career wise has led me to establish a pharmacy with services that help prevent HIV, and support people living with long term diseases like HIV.

 However, it doesn’t end there as people living with HIV are also more likely to develop many other diseases ranging from heart disease and diabetes to cancers and others.
 Now, when you consider that a significant proportion of people with HIV are of African descent, and that people of African descent are already at a higher risk of diseases such as hypertension and diabetes things you start to see that the odds aren’t great.